By allowing ads to appear on this site, you support the local businesses who, in turn, support great journalism.

 Southern Downs is located on Georgia Ave., just off Highway 67 behind the First Presbyterian Church.

 “This evolved from a petty roommate dispute that, apparently, has been going on for months,” Broadhead said.
 “These two individuals just cannot get along.
-They dragged their families into to it.
+They dragged their families into it.
 They tried to drag their friends into it.”

 Akins said in the release that “detectives arrived on scene and processed the parking lot where the shooting occurred, searching several vehicles and an apartment.
 Four firearms were recovered during the searches.
 Ballistic comparisons between the firearms and the shell casings recovered will be conducted by the GBI Crime Lab.”